ZakSiam/Resume-Classification-using-BERT/README.md

   python script.py "./Script Development/Test Input"
 ```

-After extracting the Script Development.zip file, inside the Script Development folder, the Test Input directory contains a bunch of resumes in PDF format.
+Inside the Script Development folder, the Test Input directory contains a bunch of resumes in PDF format.
 Using the saved best BERT model (which can be found inside the directory './BERT Results/saved_model' after extracting the 'BERT Results.zip' file), the predicted results in both directory structures and csv format are stored in the './Script Development/Sample Output' directory.

 For getting a sample output, the ‘Test Input’ directory was created that contains a total of 50 resumes in pdf format (as a sample test set), which were randomly collected from the original dataset given in pdf format.